 If you are in labor and you have, or think may have COVID-19, call the hospital before you go so the staff can properly prepare and protect your baby and others from being infected.

-If you have or may have COVID-19, your health care provider may recommend that you stay in a separate room from your newborn until the risk of spreading the infection is over.
+Your health care provider may recommend that you stay in a separate room from your newborn or at least 6 feet apart until the risk of spreading the infection is over.

 Take care of yourself.
 We are living through a public health emergency that is creating a lot of stress, fear and anxiety in families across the U.S. For new moms, caring for a new baby while feeling sore, tired and stressed can be a lot to handle.
 But there are several things you can do to care for yourself: